dexturr/ember-current-url/README.md

 `jscodeshift -t https://raw.githubusercontent.com/dexturr/ember-current-url-codemod/master/index.js ./tests` -->

-Usage
+API
 ------------------------------------------------------------------------------

-This adds a new function to QUnit `assert` which verifies the current URL.
+This adds a new functionality to QUnit `assert` which verifies properties of the current URL.
+This utaltizes a hash for the query parameters so that tests are not dependant on the order of the query parameters.

-Query params can be included either as part of the URL or as a hash.
-The query parameters are the parsed into a hash and compared instead of being compared like strings, which is order dependant.
+## equals

 ```js
   test('Basic routes', async function(assert) {